LLM-RankFusion: Mitigating Intrinsic Inconsistency in LLM-based Ranking: Experiments

 \subsection{Addressing Order Inconsistency}

 We have shown that in-context learning can help to balance the average probability of the two choices given during pairwise ranking in Table \ref{tab:logprob_oder_inconsistency}.
 In Table \ref{tab:exp-icl-cal}, we can see that solely using ICL can help improve the ranking performance in most LLMs.
 Some encoder-decoder models like Flan-UL2 may intrinsically suffer from less positional bias than other decoder-only LLMs \cite{liu2024lost}, so we don't expect much improvement with using ICL for those models.
 The calibration addresses order inconsistency by calculating preference probability based on comparison from both positions.
 The improvement from solely using the calibration is also significant, as shown in Table \ref{tab:exp-icl-cal}.
 We also find that using these two methods individually cannot improve ranking performance for Flan-UL2, but combining them can bring improvement compared to the baseline.
+Furthermore, as demonstrated in Table \ref{tab:exp-baselines-comp}, our approach of combining pairwise ranking with ICL and calibration outperforms several baseline methods across different datasets.